jllados/CL-GA/README.md

-Genetic Algorithm capable of obtaining the best possible combinations of constraints for a consistency library CL-GA
+Genetic Algorithm capable of obtaining the best possible combinations of constraints for a consistency library generate by TCoffee
+CL-GA
 =========
 GAlib is a set of C++ genetic algorithm objects.